rishinarang/checkout/README.md

-# Welcome to Checkout Test Review!
+# Welcome to Checkout Test Review! 😀

-Hi!
-Please look at the following steps to run this exercise.
+Hi! 👋 Please look at the following steps to run this exercise.
 - Clone/Download GIT repository.
 - Navigate to checkout folder.
 - Run `npm install` (Node version 18 and above)
-- Run `npm start`
-- This should open browser at http://localhost:3000/
+- Run `npm start`.
+This should open browser at http://localhost:3000/
 - Run `npm run test` to see unit tests
 - Run `npm test -- --coverage` for coverage report

 ## Libraries used for development
-- React
+- React with TS
 - Formik for forms
 - Yup for form validation
 - D3.js for plotting chart